Also under Sexual And Institutional AbuseSexual And Institutional Abuse Home

 Republic of Ireland

 In the Republic of Ireland, the Residential Institutional Redress Board is now finalising the last of more than 16,000 claims made for abuse in residential care that were lodged following a national inquiry into institutional abuse in the early 2000s.
 The scheme is now closed to new applicants.
 A statutory-based organisation set up in 2013 known as ‘Caranua’ continues to process claims for health, housing and other support for people abused in residential care as children.
-More information is available here.
+More information is available from the Residential Institutions Redress Board and Caranua websites.

 In 2015, also in the Republic of Ireland, a national Commission of Investigation, known as the Commission of Investigation into Mother and Baby Homes and Certain Related Matters, was established to investigate the mistreatment of unmarried mothers and children in so-called ‘Mother and Baby Homes’ that operated during the 20th century.
 The Commission was established following claims that the bodies of around 800 babies and children may have been interred in an unmarked mass grave in the Bon Secours Mother and Baby Home in County Galway.
 The Commission is also investigating an additional thirteen Mother and Baby Homes, including the Bessboro Mother and Baby Home in Cork.
 More information can be found here.